Granular-Ball Fuzzy Set and Its Implementation in SVM

-\begin{itemize} \item[$\bullet$] We propose a framework of the fuzzy granular-ball computing by introducing the concept of the fuzzy granular-ball.
+\begin{itemize} \item[$\bullet$] We propose a framework called the granular-ball fuzzy set by introducing the concept of the fuzzy granular-ball.
 It is different from the traditional fuzzy data processing method. \item[$\bullet$] GBFSVM is proposed based on the fuzzy granular-ball framework.
 The framework uses granular-balls as the basic analysis unit instead of data points.

 \item[$\bullet$] Considering the classification problem with the characteristics of triangular fuzzy numbers, the GBFSVM based on triangular fuzzy numbers is derived in detail using the possibility measure theory.